Kyle Higashioka Player Props: Yankees vs. Red Sox

 Kyle Higashioka At The Plate

-- Higashioka is batting .223 with six doubles, three home runs and six walks.
+- Higashioka is batting .240 with six doubles, three home runs and seven walks.

-- In 10.3% of his games this year, he has hit a long ball, and 3% of his trips to the plate.
+- Looking at the 31 games he has played this year, he's hit a long ball in three of them (9.7%), and in 2.8% of his trips to the dish.

-- Higashioka has driven home a run in 12 games this year (41.4%), including more than one RBI in 13.8% of his games.

-- In nine of 29 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.